-In line with the CERC (Ancillary Services) Regulations, 2022, an interim procedure was formulated for estimation of the requirement of reserves for Secondary Reserves and Tertiary Reserves.
-Stakeholder consultations on the above procedure were conducted by NLDC on 26th July 2022 and 27th July 2022.
-The suggestions of the stakeholders were incorporated and the procedure was submitted to Hon'ble CERC, and subsequently was notified by Hon'ble CERC on 02nd Dec 2022.
+In line with the CERC (Ancillary Services) Regulations, 2022, an interim procedure was formulated for estimation of the requirement of reserves for Secondary and Tertiary.
+Stakeholder consultations on the above procedure was conducted by NLDC on 26th July 2022 and 27th July 2022.
+The suggestions of the stakeholders were incorporated and the procedure was submitted to Hon'ble CERC, which was notified by CERC on 2nd Dec 2022.
+Subsequently, a detailed procedure was formulated after stakeholder consultations (held on 28th February 2023, 1st March 2023 and 21st April 2023) for operationalization of Tertiary Reserve Ancillary Services (TRAS) from 1st June 2023.
+This was put up on NLDC website at https://grid-india.in/download/detailed-procedure-for-tertiary-reserve-ancillaryservices-tras/?wpdmdl=51157